 Scaramucci removed as White House communications director

-President Trump’s headline-grabbing communications director Anthony Scaramucci has been shown the door, after just 11 days on the job.

-The surprise decision was announced Monday afternoon as retired Gen. John Kelly took control of the White House staff, apparently moving quickly to impose order on a West Wing gripped for weeks by infighting and public trash-talk.
+President Trump’s headline-grabbing communications director Anthony Scaramucci was shown the door Monday after just 11 days on the job – as retired Gen. John Kelly took command of the White House staff, moving swiftly to impose order on a West Wing gripped for weeks by infighting.

+White House Press Secretary Sarah Huckabee Sanders would not confirm reports that Kelly personally requested Scaramucci's removal -- but she made clear that the former Homeland Security secretary now has full control of the staff.

+“General Kelly has the full authority to operate in the White House, and all staff will report to him,” Sanders said, adding there are no other anticipated staff shakeups in the works.

 "Anthony Scaramucci will be leaving his role as White House Communications Director," the White House said in a terse written statement.
 "Mr. Scaramucci felt it was best to give Chief of Staff John Kelly a clean slate and the ability to build his own team.
 We wish him the best."

-The abrupt decision to remove Scaramucci signals Kelly’s no-nonsense approach to a White House whose inner-drama has drawn recent media comparisons to "Survivor" and "Game of Thrones."
-Kelly has been empowered by Trump to make staff changes as he takes control, and The New York Times reported Kelly personally requested Scaramucci's removal.
+The abrupt decision to remove Scaramucci signals Kelly’s no-nonsense approach to a White House whose inner drama has drawn recent media comparisons to "Survivor" and "Game of Thrones."
+The New York Times reported that Kelly sought Scaramucci's removal.

-Scaramucci's presence at the White House caused tensions in Trump’s inner circle from the start.
+Scaramucci's presence at the White House triggered tensions in Trump’s inner circle from the start.

-Press secretary Sean Spicer resigned in protest right away, incidentally using the same “clean slate” language used to explain Scaramucci’s departure.
+Press Secretary Sean Spicer resigned in protest right away, incidentally using the same “clean slate” language used to explain Scaramucci’s departure.

 A week later, Reince Priebus left as chief of staff.
-And it was Scaramucci, a Wall Street financier, who got most the credit for driving out Priebus, whom he had attacked in a profanity-laced tirade with a New Yorker reporter.
+And it was Scaramucci, a Wall Street financier, who got most of the credit for driving out Priebus, whom he had attacked in a profanity-laced tirade with a New Yorker reporter.

 In that interview, Scaramucci also made disparaging remarks about Steve Bannon.

+Despite his resignation, Spicer remained in the White House Monday, saying he was there to assist with the communications transition.

+As the Scaramucci news spread, Kelly was spotted in the East Room smiling and taking pictures with guests who were gathering for a Medal of Honor presentation.

-Earlier Monday, Trump downplayed the palace intrigue behind the Kelly’s new job and said in a tweet that the White House is not in “chaos.”
+Earlier Monday, Trump downplayed the palace intrigue behind Kelly’s new job and said in a tweet that the White House is not in “chaos.”

 “Highest Stock Market EVER, best economic numbers in years, unemployment lowest in 17 years, wages rising, border secure, S.C.: No WH chaos!” he tweeted.